juliangoacher/understruct/README.md

 The standard type of service dependency is a _backwards_ dependency, where a service in one layer has a dependency on a named service in a lower, previously-instantiated layer.

-Backwards dependencies are declared in the argument list of a service's factory function by listing the names of the required services. _understruct_ will resolve the service instances before invoking the factory function, throwing an error if any service can't be resolved on the specified name.
+Backwards dependencies are declared in the argument list of a service's factory function by listing the names of the required services. _understruct_ will resolve the service instances before invoking the factory function.

 ```javascript
 function make( settings, db ) {